andysprague44/flask.aad/README.md

 # Python / Plotly Dash Web Application with Microsoft AAD Authentication

-This project is an example of adding Microsoft AAd authentication to a platly dash web application.
+This project is an example of adding Microsoft AAd authentication to a [plotly dash](<https://plotly.com/dash/>) web application.

-Plotly dash (<https://plotly.com/dash/>), is a way to define responsive web applications purely in python, no javascript knowledge required!
-This project uses plotly dash with a flask server injected to give access to flask functions such as AAD authentication.
-This apporoach copies the example here:
+To enable AAD auth, we actually use flask, and then inject the flask server into the dash app.
+Dash uses flask under the covers, we are simply using our own flask server to allow for this customization!
+This approach is taken from the excellent example here:
     <https://hackersandslackers.com/plotly-dash-with-flask/>

 Additionally, it uses flask blueprints to provide routes for authentication.
 The blueprint should be useable by multiple applications, so should not contain application specific logic or config.
+If you prefer, you can take just the blueprint code and drop into your existing well organized flask application, hey presto you have AAD authentication!

 ## Getting started

+You'll need an 'app registration' registered in Azure for this tutorial.
+You can get a free subscription at <portal.azure.com>.
+Then add an app reg like <https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app>:

-First, copy appsettings.json and rename copy to appsettings.Development.json.
-Add your AAD details into this file, and add a Rapid API key which you can get from https://rapidapi.com/sportcontentapi/api/rugby-live-data/.
+Copy application/appsettings.json and rename the copy to application/appsettings.Development.json.
+- Add your AAD details into this file
+- add a Rapid API key which you can get from https://rapidapi.com/sportcontentapi/api/rugby-live-data/.

 ### Running project with docker